rust-lang/rust-forge/src/policies/llm-usage.md

 If you have a use of LLMs in mind that isn't on this list, judge it in the spirit of this overview:
 - Usages that do not use LLMs for creation and do not show LLM output to another human are likely allowed ✅
 - Usages that use LLMs for creation or show LLM output to another human are likely banned ❌

+This policy is not set in stone.
+We can evolve it as we gain more experience working with LLMs.